 What is supplier quality management?

-Supplier quality management is the process you put in place to routinely assess and support your key suppliers as they deliver the products and services your business relies on to function effectively.
+Supplier quality management is the process you put in place to routinely assess and support your key suppliers as they deliver the products and services your business relies on to function.

 Why is supplier quality management important?

-4 steps towards a supplier quality management system
+4 key steps to set up a supplier quality management system

 “The first thing you should do,” says Tom, “is to segment your suppliers.
 This will show you where you should be concentrating your time and effort”